Aadityaprabu002/2D-Infinite-Runner-Game/README.md

 ```
 "python directory which you are going to run this game on" pip install pygame
 ```
-- if you still cant install please visit the site: [Pygame installation](https://www.javatpoint.com/pygame#:~:text=Pygame%20is%20a%20cross%2Dplatform,Pete%20Shinners%20to%20replace%20PySDL.)
+- if you still having difficulty please visit the site: [Pygame installation](https://www.javatpoint.com/pygame#:~:text=Pygame%20is%20a%20cross%2Dplatform,Pete%20Shinners%20to%20replace%20PySDL.)

 ## OBJECTIVE: